 Theorem~\ref{thm:cong-intro} is a special case of Theorem~\ref{thm:cong}, where we prove that $\Delta$ is in fact congruent to an explicit infinite family of Eisenstein series.
-Even though multiplicity one modulo $p$ results such as \cite[Theorem~3.11]{bel-pol} do not apply in the current setting (see Remark~\ref{rk:mult-one-mod-p}), the congruences exhibited in Theorem~\ref{thm:cong-intro} suggest that there exists a link between the modular symbol $\varphi_\Delta^+$ of sign $+1$ associated to $\Delta$ and the boundary modular symbol $\phi_p$ associated to the Eisenstein series $E_p$ modulo $p$.
+Although multiplicity one modulo $p$ results such as \cite[Theorem~3.11]{bel-pol} do not apply in the current setting (see Remark~\ref{rk:mult-one-mod-p}), the congruences exhibited in Theorem~\ref{thm:cong-intro} suggest that there exists a link between the modular symbol $\varphi_\Delta^+$ of sign $+1$ associated with $\Delta$ and the boundary modular symbol $\phi_p$ associated to the Eisenstein series $E_p$ modulo $p$.
 One advantage of working with modular symbols attached to an Eisenstein series is that they can be described explicitly, allowing us to prove:

 \begin{lthm} Let $p \in \{5,7\}$.
-Let $\theta_{n,p}$ denote the $p$-adic Mazur--Tate element of level $n$ (see Definition~\ref{def:MT}) attached to the Eisenstein series $E_p$.
-Then, the $p$-adic $\lambda$-invariant of these elements (see Definition~\ref{def:mu-lambda}) satisfies \end{lthm}
+Let $\theta_{n,p}$ denote the Mazur--Tate element of level $n$ (see Definition~\ref{def:MT}) attached to the Eisenstein series $E_p$.
+Then, the Iwasawa invariants of these elements (see Definition~\ref{def:mu-lambda}) are given by \end{lthm}